stride3d/stride-website/posts/2023-11-10-investigating-spirv-for-the-shader-system.md

 * Vulkan was released with a new kind of bytecode shader language called SPIR-V
 * .NET Core introduced a new high-performance feature for operating on slices of array (something that C# is way better at than processing string objects), namely `Span<T>`
-* Most importantly, tools like [SPIRV-Cross](https://github.com/KhronosGroup/SPIRV-Cross) and [Naga](https://github.com/gfx-rs/wgpu/tree/trunk/naga) were created as a means to translate shaders through SPIR-V.
+* Most importantly, tools like [SPIRV-Cross](https://github.com/KhronosGroup/SPIRV-Cross) and [Naga](https://github.com/gfx-rs/wgpu/tree/trunk/naga) were created as a means to translate shaders through SPIR-V

 It was clear for everyone that we had to investigate how we could compile SDSL to SPIR-V and use all those very performant tools to transpile SDSL to other languages.